adap/flower/doc/source/how-to-install-flower.rst

 :og:description: Learn how to install Flower, the Python-based federated learning framework, using PyPi, conda, or Docker in this easy-to-follow guide.
-.. title:: Guide for Installing Flower for Federated Learning
 .. meta::
     :description: Learn how to install Flower, the Python-based federated learning framework, using PyPi, conda, or Docker in this easy-to-follow guide.